samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 So, let's give Stencil a try and see how to build and use a Web Component.

-## Setup of the Stencil environment
+## Setup of the Stencil Environment

 To become familiar with *Stencil*, we are going to build a rating Web Component, that is a UI component allowing the user to provide his feedback about a product, an article or whatever by assigning a number of stars like in the following picture: